unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > I resurrect the corpse next to me

 Your starlight-enhanced vision reveals an ancient skeleton hidden by the vines.
 Cosmic energy flows from your hands—the bones shimmer and rise as a grateful spectral mage!

+---

+## Eighth Message - 2025-07-30

+> What's your name?

+The spectral mage flickers, translucent fingers touching their ethereal forehead.
+"I...
+I was once called Lyralei, Guardian of the Grove.
+But death clouds memory—who are you, star-touched one?"